-- G Flip open: This option allows you to answer a call simply by opening the flip. - G Any key: You can answer an incoming call by pressing any key, except the key. - G Only send key: You can answer an incoming call by only pressing the \(\shi \) key.
+- G Flip open: This option allows you to answer a call simply by opening the flip. - G Anv kev: You can answer an incoming call by pressing any kev, except the kev. - G Only send key: You can answer an incoming call by only pressing the \(\backsime\) key.